 GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, was issued in June 2015.
 The provisions of this Statement are effective for periods beginning after June 15, 2017.
 This Statement replaces Statements No. 45 and 57.
-The City's management has not yet determined the effect this statement will have on the financial statements.
-The unfunded liability has not yet been determined, but the City anticipates it will be material.
+The estimated unfunded liability to be recognized is \$46,439.